ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Modules:
 ```

-It is worth noting that you can also check the owners of the safe by using [Hardhat with your Custom EVM](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain#interact-with-smart-contract).
+It is worth noting that you can also check the owners of the Safe by using [Hardhat with your Custom EVM](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain#interact-with-smart-contract).

 As shown above, `Owners` now includes a new address and `threshold`, the amount of signatures needed to execute a transaction, has increased to 2.

-### Send Native Currency from your Safe
+### Send Native Currency from Your Safe
 Lets apply the very same steps above to a workflow where we send the Native Currency of your Subnet to an EOA.
 This part of the tutorial requires that your Safe holds at least 1000 Native Tokens.
 You can send assets to your Safe the same way you would send Avax using [Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015488931-How-to-send-tokens-from-your-MetaMask-wallet).
-To add your subnet to MetaMask, [please read this excerpt](../subnets/create-a-fuji-subnet#connect-with-metamask).
+To add your Subnet to MetaMask, [please read this excerpt](../subnets/create-a-fuji-subnet#connect-with-metamask).

 Just as before, we will sign and submit the transaction hash.
 This example uses two signers due to an increased `threshold` from our previous Safe transaction.